 A source program is composed of a sequence of source coding lines.
-Each line contains a single assembly-language statement consisting of up to 132(10) characters.
-Although MACRO-11 will accept a source line of 132(10) characters, due to listing format and terminal line size constraints, 80(10) characters is the recommended length.
+Each line contains a single assembly-language statement.
+MACRO-11 will accept a source line of 132 characters, but 80 characters is the recommended length, because of constraints imposed by listing format and terminal line size.

-A MACRO-11 statement may be composed of as many as four fields.
+A MACRO-11 statement may consist of as many as four fields.
 These fields are identified by their order of appearance within the statement and/or by specified separating characters between fields.
 The general format of a MACRO-11 statement is: